mkner/robo-pid/docs/interface.rst

  .. method::  getPidTuple(signal_ref, signal)

-    Returns tuple form of the components of the
-    PID equation evaluation irregardless of mode
+    Returns tuple form of the components of the PID equation **since last evaluation** that was initiated by calling **getPid(...)** or an equivalent.
+The returned results are independent of mode that was used at the time of the last evaluation.

    :param: signal_ref - reference signal value
    :param: signal  - current measured signal value